- Tranquillo leads breakthrough research on tissue-engineered blood vessel replacements

-Our current research in cardiovascular tissue engineering focuses creating transcatheter heart valves and vein valves, combining our unique tubes of cell-produced matrix with stent technology, and conferring immediate or rapid hemocompatibility of the matrix using autologous stem cell and small molecule strategies.
+Our current research focuses creating transcatheter heart valves and vein valves, combining our unique tubes of cell-produced matrix with stent technology by growing the matrix tube directly on the stent, and conferring immediate or rapid hemocompatibility of the matrix using autologous stem cell and small molecule strategies.

 Contact guidance -- the ability of cells to sense and aligned with aligned fibers -- is crucial to our ability to create tissues with prescribed alignment, such as the circumferentially-aligned tubes.
-The underlying mechanism of contact guidance is also being investigated using methods, including magnetic alignment and photo-crosslinking of fibrin, to systematically vary the chemical/physical cues contained in aligned fibers that cells might be sensing.
+The signal presented by aligned fibrils that cells actually sense is a longstanding open question being investigated using unique methods, including magnetic alignment and photo-crosslinking of fibrin, to systematically vary the chemical/physical signals that cells might be sensing.

 - Distinguished McKnight University Professor